thoqbk/spring-testing/README.md

 }
 ```

+Click [here][5] to view full code.

-## Testing with Spring Boot
+## 4. Testing with Spring Boot

 Spring Boot introduces new annotations.
-Here're popular ones:
+Followings are some popular ones:

 - @SpringBootTest
 - @WebMvcTest
 - @DataJpaTest, @DataJdbcTest, @JdbcTest
 - @MockBean

-### Integration test with @SpringBootTest
+### 4.1 Integration test with @SpringBootTest

-Unlike @SpringJUnitConfig, @SpringBootTest , by default, starts the whole application context same as when you run your Spring boot application.
+Unlike @SpringJUnitConfig, @SpringBootTest , by default, starts the whole application context same as when you run your Spring Boot application.
 With this annotation, Spring will search for class with @SpringBootConfiguration and use it as the primary configuration to create ApplicationContext.
 It also does the auto configuration for TestRestTemplate which we can wire into test class and use to call APIs.
 Following is an example:

 ```java
 @SpringBootApplication // includes meta annotation @SpringBootConfiguration